Southwest Ohio Regional Transit Authority: MetroNow!

 Throughout 2021 and early 2022, Metro worked on developing an accessible, on-demand and localized mobility service, including connections to Metro's network of more than 40 fixed bus routes.

 Previously referred to as "Mobility On-Demand," this service is now called MetroNow!, with two zones that launched pilot service in Spring of 2023.
-Metro plans to roll out several additional service zones in the future.
-More information about the MetroNow service can be found on their MetroNow! page.
+Metro has rolled out several zones, including Springdale/Sharonville, Northgate/Mt.
+Healthy, Forest Park/Pleasant Run, and Blue Ash/Montgomery.

+Access Paratransit

+In compliance with federal requirements under the Americans with Disabilities Act (ADA), Metro operates a paratransit service called Access for individuals with disabilities.
+ADA-accessible vans provide on-demand service within 3/4 miles of Metro bus service, during Metro's bus service hours.
+Riders must apply with Metro and receive certification of ADA eligibility before using Access service.
+Trips on Access are scheduled in advance, either by phone or through the Metro MyAccess app.
+As part of the July 16, 2025 fare changes, single ride Access trips are $4.40.

 Stops and stations

 Located on Fifth Street between Walnut and Main in Cincinnati, Government Square serves as Metro's downtown transit hub.

-Most of SORTA's roughly 3,600 stops are simply marked with a sign on a pole listing routes the stop serves, and are fairly infrastructure-light.
+Most of SORTA's roughly 3,600 stops are simply marked with a sign on a pole listing routes the stop serves.
 Several dozen stops include bus shelters and covered benches.
-Several suburban stops are park-and-rides.
+Several suburban stops are Park and Rides.

 Government Square is the main transit station, located downtown near Fountain Square.
-SORTA owns and operates several transit centers across the region including the recently constructed Northside Transit Center, Oakley Transit Center, and Glenway Transit Center.
-SORTA operates the Riverfront Transit Center though it's only used for a layover point for the Metro*Plus route and a stop for route 85.
+SORTA owns and operates several transit centers across the region including the Northside Transit Center, Oakley Transit Center, and Glenway Crossing Transit Center.
+SORTA operates the Riverfront Transit Center, currently used as a layover point for the Metro*Plus route.

 Fares

-Effective July 16, 2025, local and commuter routes will see an increase fare of 20 cents to $2.20 and Hamilton County express routes will see an increase fare of 35 cents to $3.00.
+As of July 16, 2025, local and commuter routes fare is $2.20 and express routes fare is $3.00.
 Commuter routes will now be known as local routes.
-Warren County and Clermont County express fares will decrease to $3.
-Children under 55 inches will ride free with an accompanying adult, again up to 2 children per adult.
+Children under 55 inches ride free with an accompanying adult with a max of up to 2 children per adult.

 Metro introduced their Tap&Save program, which is their version of fare capping.
-Users of the Transit can preload money onto their accounts to pay for their fares.
-For those not using the app, they can get a smart card they can load money on.
+Users of the Transit app can preload money onto their accounts to pay for their fares.
 The system will track their spending and once they reach the equivalent price of day pass or 30 day pass, they will not have to pay any additional fares until the cycle resets.

-Metro fares are available for mobile payment via Transit, an app that has been adopted for such purposes across several cities.